MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 * The server is going to collect backend information such as server processing time, adapter usage, used procedures.

-Since the client and the server are each collecting their own information this means that charts will not display data until the client is configured to do so.
-To configure your client you need to start collecting on the device event `NETWORK`.
+Since the client and the server are each collecting their own information, this means that charts will not display data until the client is configured to do so.
+To configure your client you need to start collecting for the `NETWORK` device event.

 #### JavaScript